Do we need to adjust SLAs when daylight savings occurs?

 However, the SLAs are not automatically changed for time zone settings (such as GMT-7) as those time zone settings do not take seasonal changes into account.

 If your location changes time seasonally you must use a named timezone which take seasonal changes into account.

 Examples of seasonally changing time zone values: City/Country TZ_INTERFACE New York City, USA EST5EDT Houston, USA CST6CD Denver, USA MST7MDT Los Angeles, USA PST8PDT Munich, Germany Europe/Berlin Hong Kong, China Asia/Hong_Kong Perth, Australia Australia/Perth Sydney, Australia Australia/Sydney Santiago, Chile America/Santiago Tel Aviv, Israel Israel

 We do not recommend using a GMT+- timezone if you have seasonal changes dues to daylight savings or summer time.
 If we get a request to change from GMT+1 to GMT+2 for a seasonal change we will ask that you change to a named timezone instead.
 After a change of the TZ_INTERFACE configuration value (a hidden setting) you may have to reapply your SLAs.

-For more information and how to request a setting change, refer to Answer ID 605: Setting the time zone in Oracle Service Cloud.
+For more information and how to request a setting change, refer to Answer ID 605: Setting the time zone in Oracle B2C Service.
 This answer also discusses additional considerations to take into account when thinking about a time zone change.